it-at-m/refarch-templates/docs/organize.md

 Out of the box, issues created with one of the templates will be automatically labeled.

-### Bug Report

-Report a bug to help the project improve.
+- **Bug Report**: Report a bug to help the project improve.

-### Feature request

-Suggest an idea or possible new feature for this project.
+- **Feature Request**: Suggest an idea or possible new feature for this project.

-### Maintenance work

-Suggest useful or required maintenance work for this project.
+- **Maintenance Work**: Suggest useful or required maintenance work for this project.

-### Documentation change

-Suggest a documentation change for this project.
+- **Documentation Change**: Suggest a documentation change for this project.

 ## GitHub Projects